 “Look at the desk underneath my hand.”

-Dr. Clement examined the desk just under Jason’s hand.
-“I don’t understand.”
+Dr. Clement examined the desk just under Alex’s hand.

-Dr. Clement saw the plainly visible shadow of the paperweight underneath the lamp on the desk.
-It cast a dark, oblong shape on the brown oak.
+Dr. Clement saw the plainly visible shadow of the paperweight underneath the lamp on the desk’s surface.
+It cast an oblong dark shape on the brown oak.
 But that was the only shadow present.
-The shadow of Jason’s hand and forearm was absent.
+The shadow of Alex’s hand and forearm was absent.

-“Kelly, tell me again about how you and Jason met,” Dr. Clement asked from behind the oak desk, pen in hand.
+“Kelly, please tell me again about how you and Alex met,” Dr. Clement asked from behind the desk, pen in hand.

 “Okay.
-I remember I was having lunch at the Blackstone Bar and Grill in the outdoor patio.
-Jason was having lunch at the table in front of me.
-When he finished we started talking and got along great.
+I remember I was having tea at Coffee Nook in the outdoor patio.
+Alex was sitting at the table in front of me.
+We started talking and got along great.
 We ended up meeting a few days later for a dinner.”

 “How was the relationship at the beginning?”

 “Wonderful, we did everything together: movies, the park, everything.
 We even got an apartment together three months afterward.
-About five months ago Jason started to change; he started hanging around Dan more often.
-Dan’s real shady, he even looks it.
+About a month ago Alex started to change; he started hanging around Nick more often.
+Nick’s real shady, he even looks it.
 He’s got those shifty eyes.
-Jason says he’s with Dan all the time but he’s not.”
+Alex says he’s with Nick all the time but he’s not.”

-“Sometimes Jason comes home smelling like perfume.
-I know smells like that come from bowling alleys and pool halls, but the perfume really bothers me.”
+“Sometimes Alex comes home smelling like perfume.
+I know Nick doesn’t wear perfume and that really bothers me.”